pacifica/pacifica-archiveinterface/README.md

 # Post Deployment Testing
 Inside the post_deployment_test directory there is a file called deployment_tests.py This file will run a series of tests against a deployed archive interface.
 The test are ordered so that they post, stage, status, and get files properly.
+There are a few global variables at the top of the file that need to be adjusted to each deployment.

 ## Variables to set in deployment_tests.py
 ```